TheJurmikDev/Jurom/readme.md

 # 🚀 Jurom Programming Language

-> **A modern, minimalist programming language that compiles to C++ or runs directly via interpreter.**
+> **A modern, minimalist programming language that has modern solution**

-Jurom is a clean, Java inspired programming language designed for simplicity and performance.
-With its elegant syntax and dual execution modes, Jurom bridges the gap between rapid prototyping and high-performance compiled code.
+Jurom is a clean, Java / Python inspired programming language designed for simplicity and performance.
+With its elegant syntax and triple execution modes, Jurom bridges the gap between rapid prototyping and high-performance compiled code.

 ## ✨ Features